Mr-PauI/ESP32-BinForge/README.md

 - **Emulator and retro firmware use cases**
   Embed ROM images or game data directly into firmware for standalone emulation targets.

+- **Licensing, provisioning, and device personalization**
+  Inject per-device keys, license numbers, API tokens, or other metadata without rebuilding the firmware.
+CRC checks allow firmware to detect whether injected data remains in its default state.

 - **Tooling and automation pipelines** *(planned CLI tool)*
   Integrate into scripts or CI systems for repeatable post-build firmware modification.